teddy-dubal/sheet-faker/README.md

     # Run
     ./faker generate format path --rows=n --columns=formatter1,formatter2,formatter3
+Not got composer  installed?
+See [here](https://getcomposer.org/doc/00-intro.md).

 ## Arguments & Options
 - format - CSV, ODS or XLSX
 - path   - Fully qualified writable path to save the file.
-- --locale - The desired locale of the test date see [here](http://bit.ly/1NTquJb) for a list of available locales.
+- --locale - The desired locale of the test data see [here](http://bit.ly/1NTquJb) for a list of available locales.
 - --rows - The number of rows to generate.
 - --columns - A comma separated list of columns specified using Faker formatter names see [here](http://bit.ly/1NyNeUH) for a full list of possible data types.